 Patrick previously worked as a Senior Policy Advisor for various Ontario ministries.
 These include the Ministries of Intergovernmental Affairs; Health and Long-Term Care; and Health Promotion.
 More recently, he served as a Senior Trade Policy Analyst with the Ministry of Economic Development and Growth’s Trade Policy Branch.
 This branch will represent the Ontario government in the upcoming NAFTA negotiation as well as the ongoing Trans-Pacific Partnership negotiations.

 Patrick holds Bachelor of History and Bachelor of Secondary Education degrees from McGill University.
 He also holds a Master’s of Science in Public Policy and Communications from the London School of Economics.
 (Board member since 2017)

-Outside of PwC, Ryan is highly involved as the Co-Chair for the Centre of Addiction and Mental Health (CAMH) Foundation’s Engage program.
+Outside of PwC, Ryan is passionate about giving back to the community as a Board member of College-Montrose Children’s Place (CMCP), an organization dedicated to promoting healthy children, healthy families and healthy communities since 1983.
+Ryan was previously a founding member and Co-Chair for the Centre of Addiction and Mental Health (CAMH) Foundation’s Engage program.
 CAMH Engage is a dynamic group of young professionals focused on strategy and fundraising initiatives in support of the Centre for Addiction and Mental Health (CAMH) Foundation.

 Our management team